Tourniquet (Marilyn Manson song): Composition and lyrics

-"Tourniquet" is a gothic rock song with a length of four minutes and thirty seconds.
-It begins with the backwards message "This is my lowest point of vulnerability".
 Like many Marilyn Manson songs from the first three albums, some of the lyrics to this song were previously a poem Manson had written prior to the formation of the band.
 Lorraine Ali of Rolling Stone wrote that while the influence of Alice Cooper is present throughout Antichrist Superstar, it is "full-blown" on "Tourniquet".
+Manson told Rolling Stone: "I've always had these dreams about making a girl out of all these pieces of prosthetic limbs, and then taking my own hair and teeth that I saved from when I was a kid and very ritualistically creating this companion."
+Those dreams were the inspiration for "Tourniquet".